Aim of the course

 In particular the course will focus on :

-- How to use and possibly to design dedicated instrumentation for the measurement of currents, voltages, impedance and noise with the state-of-the-art sensitivity.
-The course will introduce the best commercial instrumentation and the best circuit architectures, the design considerations for maximum resolution and their achievable performance together with the specific aspects to be taken into account when integrating the full instrument on a single chip.
+- How to use and possibly to design dedicated instrumentation for the measurement of currents, voltages and noise with the state-of-the-art sensitivity.
+The course will introduce the best commercial instrumentation and the best circuit architectures, the design of the experiments to be taken into consideration for maximum resolution and their achievable performance, as well as the specific aspects to be taken into account when integrating the full instrument on a single chip.

 - How to perform impedance spectroscopy measurements with sub-attofarad resolution and nanoscale position resolution .